Gameloft acquires episode mobile storytelling games maker The Other Guys

 Gameloft announced today that it has acquired The Other Guys, the studio behind interactive story-based apps like Linda Brown and Journeys.

 Gameloft is a developer and publisher that focuses on free-to-play mobile gaming.
 Acquiring The Other Guys gives the studio a developer with expertise on a specific kind of casual gaming, one that focuses on episodic stories with big decision-making moments for players.
-They are also apps that are successful with with women.
+They are also apps that are successful with women.

 “If you look at two of their biggest products, Linda Brown and Journeys, you will find that The Other Guys create experiences that are very popular with the female casual audience,” Gameloft CEO Alexandre de Rochefort told GamesBeat.
 “We already have a great set of games that speak to that audience, but The Other Guys have an expert grasp of this narrative genre we haven’t worked in before.”